 The hard-to-beat benefit of lumber is that it looks and feels like wood — because it is.
 Composite technology is beautiful and always getting better, and other manufactured decking like TimberTech’s Advanced PVC mimics the real-wood look extremely well.
 But at the end of the day, real wood is your best bet if you love the look and texture of authentic wood and can cover annual maintenance.

 Real wood can also be quite durable, especially if you invest in hardwood decking.
 However, it’s only as strong as your commitment to maintenance.
-Wood needs a fresh coat of sealer every year or so to withstand water and UV exposure, which can cause fading, splinters, and rot.
+Wood needs a fresh coat of sealer or paint every year or so to withstand water and UV exposure, which can cause fading, splinters, and rot.
+You’ll have to remove existing paint or sealer before applying a new coat.

 Pressure-treated lumber is treated to reduce its weather vulnerabilities, but it’s still far less efficient than manufactured decking.
 It’s one of the most affordable deck materials to build with, though it’s important to understand how long-term maintenance costs add up.